Red Eye Coffee: What is It and How Do You Make This Drink?

 The infamous red eye has evolved into the working person’s drink — most commonly consumed on the go, when there’s a need to be awake and productive, but without the luxury of multiple cups of coffee.

 You can find the drink sold under several different names depending on where you’re ordering it.
 The most common is a “Shot in the Dark” or a “Black Hole.”
-You might also see drinks called a Black Eye or Depth Charge.
+You might also see drinks called Black Eye, or Depth Charge.

 Variations tend to come in how many shots of espresso you add to the coffee.
 In many coffee shops, a Red Eye is a drip coffee with two espresso shots because double shots are standard in most cafes.

 Of course, Starbucks has its naming system.
 And because Starbucks is so common, their definitions have taken hold in public as well.
-At Starbucks, a Red Eye coffee has a single shot of espresso, a Black Eye has a double shot, and a Green Eye has a disturbing three shots of espresso added to a drip brew (1).
+At Starbucks, a Red Eye coffee has a single shot of espresso, a Black Eye has a double shot, a Lazy Eye coffee drink has one or two espresso shots with decaf drip coffee, and a Green Eye has a disturbing three shots of espresso added to a drip brew (1).

 How to Make a Red Eye Coffee